-The Ecological Society of America is pleased to partner with the US Geological Survey to offer summer internships to outstanding field-trained undergraduates.
+The Ecological Society of America is pleased to partner with the US Geological Survey to offer summer internships to outstanding field-trained undergraduates for whom the experience would be transformative.

-This program is modeled after a similar partnership with the National Association of Geoscience Teachers (NAGT), which was implemented in 1965.
+The ESA-USGS Cooperative Summer Fellowship Program was established in 2018 to complement the USGS longstanding NAGT/USGS internship program.
 The agency is now seeking to expand the program to students trained in biological or ecological field methods.
 The USGS is the science arm of the Department of the Interior.
 The agency has 8,000 employees across all states and territories and mission areas in ecosystems, environmental health, water, and climate, as well as the traditional geologic areas like natural hazards, energy, geology, and minerals.
 Field biologists study plants, animals, bugs, and ecosystems.
 The agency is seeking to create a pathway whereby students with excellent training in biological field methods can be nominated and apply for summer internships at USGS.
 Selected applicants will be offered internships at available field, laboratory, or office related scientific positions throughout the country for up to 5 months.
 USGS places interns wherever the project scientists need them.
+Due to the coronavirus pandemic, some internships may be conducted remotely.

 The Ecological Society of America appreciates your taking the time to provide information about your field course or program and the work you do to prepare our next generation of scientists.
 With your permission, we plan to share that information with the community in a listing of available field courses or programs.
 At this time, we will only accept information about field courses or programs that also nominate students for this internship.